Atari SA: Turnaround strategy and continuing sale of assets (2014–2020)

-New leadership, mobile games, and cryptocurrency ventures (2020–2022)
+New leadership and refocus on retro gaming (2020–2026)

 In March 2020, Wade Rosen, the founder of Ziggurat Interactive, became the new chair of the board of directors upon purchasing a substantial share of the company from Chesnais.
 Within that year, the company launched the Atari Token cryptocurrency, in equal partnership with the ICICB Group.
 The group was licensed to launch an online gaming platform using crypto currencies, including the Atari Token.
 Also, Ziggurat Interactive acquired dozens of ex-Atari-owned titles, including Deadly Dozen.

 In March 2021, Atari extended its partnership with ICICB Group for the development of Atari branded hotels, with the first hotels to be constructed in Dubai, Gibraltar and Spain.
 The licensing agreement includes potential additional countries in Europe, Africa, and Asia.
 In April, Rosen replaced Chesnais as CEO and restructured the company into two units: Atari Gaming, who will focus on video games, and Atari Blockchain, who will focus on blockchain and other businesses.
 On 5 July 2021, Atari Gaming announced a plan to fully reenter the console and handheld game publishing industry and reduce emphasis on free-to-play and mobile games, leading to possible titles being closed or sold, alongside the closure of Atari Casino.
 Chesnais later resigned from the company, though remained as a consultant through his new company, Crypto Blockchain Industries (CBI).
 On 24 November, Atari announced they had invested $500,000 in retro gaming streaming platform Antstream, and a deal to potentially purchase MobyGames for $1.5 million through to the end of March 2022.
 The purchase was completed on 8 March 2022, with Freyholtz remaining as general manager.

 In March 2022, Atari ended all ties with former CEO Chesnais and CBI.
 The following month, they also announced the termination of all license agreements with ICICB, including the end of hotel licenses, and the dissolution of their blockchain joint venture.
 The Atari Token was disclaimed as "unlicensed" and a replacement would be developed.